-‡Assuming a placeholder price for ublituximab equivalent to the net price of ocrelizumab.
+Assuming a WAC to net price discount for ublituximab equivalent to the WAC to net price of ocrelizumab.

 Scenario Analysis 4: Different Subsequent Treatment

 In this scenario analyses, we varied the subsequent treatment assumed, while keeping the subsequent treatment the same across all interventions and the comparator.
 Table E29 reports the findings assuming a subsequent treatment of best supportive care and Table E30 reports the findings assuming a subsequent treatment of a generic oral DMT.
 Cost-effectiveness estimates for all interventions still exceeded upper bounds of commonly used thresholds for each subsequent treatment scenario.
 Notably, these estimates are not drastically different from our base-case estimates given the change in subsequent treatment assumption occurred in both the intervention and comparator.